 gnssrefl is a new version of my GNSS interferometric reflectometry (GNSS-IR) code.

-The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules!.
-I have separated out the main parts of the code and the command line inputs so that you can use the gnssrefl libraries yourself or do it all from the command line.
+The main difference between this version and previous versions is that I am attempting to use proper python packaging rules!
+However, this is a big learning curve for me, and I know that I still have a lot to learn.
+I have separated out the main parts of the code and the command line inputs so that you can use the libraries yourself or do it all from the command line.
 This should also - hopefully - make it easier for the production of Jupyter notebooks.
 The latter are to be developed by UNAVCO with NASA GNSS Science Team funding.

 If you would like to try out reflectometry without installing the code

-I recommend you use the web app I developed.
+I recommend you use this web app.
 It can show you representative results with minimal constraints.
 It should provide results in less than 10 seconds.

 If you prefer Matlab

 I had a working matlab version on github, but I will not be updating it.
 You will very likely have to make changes to accommodate the recent change in security protocols at CDDIS.

 The goal of this python repository is to help you compute (and evaluate) GNSS-based reflectometry parameters using geodetic data.
 This method is often called GNSS-IR, or GNSS Interferometric Reflectometry.
 There are three main modules: